 What are sealants?Sealants are made of a special resin that is applied to the chewing surfaces of your molars.
 Made up of plastic and other materials, sealants cover up the deep crevices, sealing out food particles and destructive bacteria.
 Sealants are placed in such a way that regular brushing can clean away anything that collects on top of them.

 How are sealants applied?Sealants are a quick and painless process that requires no drilling and no anesthesia.
 After we clean your teeth and dry them, we apply an acidic gel to the surfaces on which the sealants are to be applied.
 This gel roughens up the surface of your teeth, making it easier for the material to adhere.
 We then clean the gel off and dry the teeth again.
 Finally, we apply the sealant and dry it under an ultraviolet light.

 How durable are sealants?Sealants are meant to last several years.
 They can withstand the normal forces of chewing.
 Chewing on hard objects frequently may cause them to break.
-When you come in for your regular exams, we will check on their condition and reapply them if necessary.
+When you come in for your regular exams at our Lake Oswego office, we will check on their condition and reapply them if necessary.